rtritto/videojs-mobile-ui/README.md

 Fullscreen control:

-- Rotate to landscape to enter Fullscreen
+- Rotate to landscape to enter fullscreen
 - Lock to fullscreen on rotate

 ## Table of Contents